 Will I receive an end of year achievement report if I haven’t registered in SchoolTalk?

 You will receive your child’s end of year report whether you have registered for SchoolTalk or not.
-If you have not registered you will be prompted to do so by clicking on the register for SchoolTalk link at the top of the email you will receive.
+Unless you received a letter from school prior.

 What should I do if I haven’t received a report of my child’s progress?

-If you have not received an end of year report please email firstname.lastname@example.org
+If you have not received an end of year report by the end of the day on Wednesday 15th December please email firstname.lastname@example.org